georgelza/MongoCreator-GoProducer-avro/README.md

 ## Using the app.

-This application generates fake data (salesbaskets), how that is done is controlled by the *_app.json configuration file that configures the run environment.
+This application generates fake data (salesbaskets and associated salespayments), how that is done is controlled by the *_app.json configuration file that configures the run environment.
 The *_seed.json in which seed data is provided is used to generate the fake basket + basket items and the associated payments (salespayments) documents.

 the *_app.json contains comments to explain the impact of the value.

-on the Mac (and Linux) platform you can run the program by executing runs_avro.sh a similar bat file can be configured on Windows
+on the Mac (and Linux) platform you can run the program by executing app/runs_avro.sh a similar bat file can be configured on Windows

 The User can always start up multiple copies, specify/hard code the store, and configure one store to have small baskets, low quantity per basket and configure a second run to have larger baskets, more quantity per product, thus higher value baskets.